oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-operation-custom-rsql-placeholders-in-permissions.md

     }

     /**
-     * 占位符替换值
+     * Placeholder replacement value
      *
-     * @return the placeholder replace to the value
+     * @return the value to replace the placeholder
      */
     @Override
     protected String value() {